cloudevents/spec/primer.md

 #### Normalizing Events Across Services & Platforms

-Major event publishers (e.g. AWS, Microsoft, Google, etc.) all publish events in different formats on their respective platforms.
+Major event publishers, (e.g. AWS, Microsoft, Google, etc.) publish events in different formats on their respective platforms.
 There are even a few cases where services on the same provider publish events in different formats (e.g.
 AWS).
 This forces event consumers to implement custom logic to read or munge